jim-at-jibba/micropython.nvim/README.md

 N.B.
 If you open an existing project that has an `.ampy` configuration file in the root directory, the plugin will automatically configure the port and baud rate for you.

+**IMPORTANT** This plugin assumes you are opening Neovim at the root of the project.
+Some commands will not behave in the expected way if you choose not to do this.

 ## Goals

 - Allows you to run and upload your python files directly to your chosen micro-controller straight from Neovim